 (Redirected from Why does the formatting disappear after enabling SEF URLs?)

-When you enable SEF URLS in Joomla! there is an option to re-write the URLs without /index.php/ which requires mod_rewrite (or the IIS equivalent) - if your server is not running Apache, or does not have the ability to rewrite URLs in this way, you will come across error messages with this option enabled.
-Try turning this option to 'no' and see if this method of re-writing works for you.
+When you enable SEF URLS in Joomla! there is an option to re-write the URLs without /index.php/ which requires mod_rewrite (or the IIS equivalent).
+If your server is not running Apache, or does not have the ability to rewrite URLs in this way, you will come across error messages with this option enabled.
+Try setting this option to no and see if this method of re-writing works for you.

 If you are using IIS check out these links which may be useful:

-When you make any changes to SEF settings it is advisable to make sure that you clear your cache, and if you are caching URLS (for example using a third-party SEF extension) make sure that you change any settings there, and purge cached URLs if necessary.
+When you make any changes to SEF settings make sure that you clear your cache.
+If you are caching URLS (for example, using a third-party SEF extension), make sure that you change any settings there, and purge cached URLs.

 Typically, it would look like: